Christian Wilkins (model)

-Christian Wilkins is an Australian model.
+Christian Wilkins (born 25 April 1995) is an Australian model and actor, best known for his clothing style which challenges gender stereotypes and norms.

 Career

 Returning from Schoolies week after graduating from high school in 2013, Wilkins attended the ARIA Music Awards of 2013 in an outfit which he has referred to as his biggest fashion faux-pas.

 In 2014, a gossip columnist in The Daily Telegraph described Wilkins' outfits as "garish" and his style as "eccentric".
 She also suggested Wilkins' only way to find any fame comparable to that of his well known father would be to audition for reality shows such as Big Brother or My Kitchen Rules.

 In 2016, Wilkins was working with the Nine Network's senior stylist Kara Wilson on Nine's Instagram account @Channel9Style.

 Wilkins appeared on the three-part SBS Television documentary series Filthy Rich and Homeless in 2017 where he was one of five wealthy people to be documented living amongst Melbourne's homeless community for ten days.

 In 2018, he began hosting a podcast for PodcastOne with Andy Kelly called Radical Fashionism.

 In early 2020, Wilkins was announced as one of the competitors on Network 10's Dancing with the Stars, the show's 17th season.
 Wilkins made it to the grand final where he placed as the runner-up behind series winner Celia Pacquola.
 The series aired during the onset of the COVID-19 pandemic in Australia and Wilkins was forced into isolation with his dance partner Lily Cornish after his father contracted COVID-19 after interacting with American actress Rita Wilson, who along with her husband Tom Hanks, had tested positive for COVID-19.

 Following his time on Dancing with the Stars, Wilkins made his acting debut in the Stan series Eden which was filmed in 2020 and began streaming in June 2021.

 Wilkins co-hosted the red carpet fashion at the 2022 ARIA Music Awards alongside his father Richard Wilkins and comedian Lucinda "Froomes" Price.

 In February 2023, Wilkins modelled at the Australian fashion label Romance Was Born's runway show called "Stronger Together", as well as at a WorldPride event hosted by Jean Paul Gaultier.

 Throughout his career to date, Wilkins has been an ambassador for the Perth Fashion Festival, Wayside Chapel, the Victorian Racing Club, Pantene and Karen Murrell lipsticks.